Improved bounds for testing Dyck languages: Introduction

 \paragraph{New lower bound and methodology.} For the improved lower bound (Corollary~\ref{cor:D_m_lower}), we first introduce a new problem called \textsc{Truestring equivalence} (see Section~\ref{sec:prelim}), that highlights one particular aspect of testing Dyck languages.
 In this problem we must decide if two given binary strings with dummy characters ``$\nochar$'' are equal after deleting all ``$\nochar$'' characters.
 The ``$\nochar$'' characters hide the indexes of the meaningful bits, just as the indexes of excess parentheses are hidden in a parenthesized expression.
 After a quick reduction from \textsc{Truestring equivalence} to \textsc{$D_m$-membership} (Lemma~\ref{lm:reduction}), we proceed to prove a bound for \textsc{Truestring equivalence} using the traditional Yao's method (Theorem~\ref{th:TE_lower}) in Section~\ref{sec:lb}.
 Namely, we produce a distribution $\mathcal{D}_P$ over inputs satisfying \textsc{Truestring equivalence}, and a distribution $\mathcal{D}_N$ over inputs that are (mostly) far from satisfying \textsc{Truestring equivalence} (Lemma~\ref{lem:far}), and then show that any (possibly adaptive) deterministic algorithm will have only a small difference in its acceptance probability when it is fed either an input drawn according to $\mathcal{D}_P$ or one drawn according to $\mathcal{D}_N$ (Lemma~\ref{lem:undistinguishable}).

-\textit{A new methodology.} To facilitate the analysis of the behavior of a deterministic algorithm $\mathcal{A}$ when fed an input drawn according to either distribution, we introduce a new methodology, which could potentially simplify further establishments of lower bounds in property testing.
+\textit{A new formalism.} To facilitate the analysis of the behaviour of a deterministic algorithm $\mathcal{A}$, when fed an input drawn according to either distribution, we formalize the technique (at times used informally) of ``revealing unrequested information to the algorithm'' for the purpose of separating the ``irrelevant'' probabilistic dependencies, and allowing a probabilistic analysis that exploits the remaining ``relevant independency'' between the participating random variables.

-First, we move to a probabilistic analysis of the resulting distributions over transcripts, $\mathcal{A}_P$ and $\mathcal{A}_N$.
-Second, we bound the distance between the two distributions by introducing a third distribution.
-We construct this third distribution $\mathcal{A}_B$ over the domain of all possible algorithm transcripts as well as an additional ``wild'' symbol $\bot$.
-When the wild symbol is drawn, one can think of it as representing the case where the algorithm manages to obtain an untypical amount of information about the input.
+For this purpose we define the notion of a {\em super-oracle}, which in response to a requested query may output additional information about the input in addition to the query itself (essentially adding additional queries to the requested query and answering all of them).
+Then, we analyze the distribution over the transcript of any algorithm that is run against the super-oracle, when the input is drawn by either $\mathcal{D}_P$ or $\mathcal{D}_N$.

-We then show that $\mathcal{A}_B$ \emph{underlies} the other two distributions, meaning that the transcript probabilities of $\mathcal{A}_B$ bound from below those of both $\mathcal{A}_P$ and $\mathcal{A}_N$ (Lemma~\ref{lem:thisunderlies}), while still retaining only a small probability for the wild symbol $\bot$ (Lemma~\ref{lem:smallbot}).
-Next, we establish that the total variation distance between $\mathcal{A}_B$ to each of the other two distributions is simply upper bounded by the probability to output the wild symbol $\bot$ (Lemma~\ref{lem:underdistance}).
-This means that the two distributions over transcripts are close to each other, and hence the acceptance probabilities cannot differ by much (since the acceptance of $\mathcal{A}$ is a deterministic function of its transcript).
+A special event that we define below is an event in which the super-oracle provides the input in its entirety, essentially ``giving-up'' on confounding the algorithm.
+For a carefully chosen trigger for this event, we show that the distributions of the algorithm's behaviour (with respect to either $\mathcal{D}_P$ or $\mathcal{D}_N$) both ``underlie'' a common distribution (by which we mean that all outcome probabilities outside the giving-up event are bounded by the respective probabilities of the common distribution), while the probability of the giving-up event itself is small.
+This implies that the difference between the respective acceptance probabilities is also small, which allows us to invoke Yao's method to conclude the lower bound argument.